 - a small handful of cashews, 1/4 cup dried fruit with some seed-based crackers

-6. Keep electronics out of bed.
+6. Keep electronics out of bed

-7. Maintain a regular sleep schedule.
+7. Maintain a regular sleep schedule

+Another key sleep habit?
 Keep your circadian rhythm in check by adhering to a regular sleep schedule as much as possible — yes, even on weekends!
 As your body becomes used to getting into bed and waking up at the same hours, you’ll find it becomes easier to fall asleep and wake up naturally.
 Aim for an average of eight hours of quality sleep a night.

 8. Limit caffeine after 12 p.m.

 I love this Cilantro Ginger Smoothie.
 Filled with refreshing cucumber and ginger, it’ll give you a boost of energy without the sleep-depriving effects of caffeine.

-9. Work out in the morning.
+9. Work out in the morning

 That rush of endorphins you feel after a solid workout is awesome — until it’s the reason you can’t sleep at night.
 Try shifting your workout schedule to the mornings.
 You’ll feel great having completed your exercise session bright and early, and it’ll be easier to unwind at night.
 Plus, research shows that exercise is known to effectively decrease sleep complaints and treat symptoms of insomnia.
 (14)

-10. Journal before bed.
+10. Journal before bed

 When you can’t sleep, oftentimes, it’s our own thoughts preventing us from falling asleep.
 Instead of running through situations or problems in your mind after lights out, try journaling before bed.
 It’s a therapeutic way to address what might be troubling you and chronicle your day before drifting to sleep.

-11.Eat melatonin foods and melatonin-producing foods.
+11.Eat melatonin foods and melatonin-producing foods

 Melatonin is one of the major keys to a natural, healthy sleep cycle.
 So eating a combination of certain fruits and carbohydrates that support melatonin or contain tryptophan, which contributes to melatonin production, will help you sleep and stay asleep.